privacyguides/privacyguides.org/docs/ai-chatbots.md

   - Must not retain your chats for more than 14 days
   - Must be accessible privately (no account required, accepts request from VPN users)
   - Must provide models they host themselves, or with a third-party that acts in their behalf.
-  - Must provide at least one model whit an high rate limit
+  - Must provide at least one model with a high rate limit

   #### For local solutions :
   - Must not send personal data.
 Any opt-in mechanism must rely on free consent and avoid dark patterns.